Amédée Willot: General officer

 The reinforcement missed the Battle of Quiberon on 21 July 1795 where Hoche smashed the Royalists.
 Historian Ramsay Weston Phipps stated that Willot became "a thorn in Hoche's side", without giving an explanation.
 Yet when Hoche was called to Paris on 17 December, Willot assumed the acting command of the Army of the West.
 He held the interim leadership role from 18 December until 6 January 1796.
 Later, Willot was given command of the South Division rather than the more senior Emmanuel Grouchy who was miffed at being passed over.
 By March 1796 the War in the Vendée was practically won and Hoche turned his attention to the Chouannerie which was suppressed by May.
 Though they lost the war, the rebels gained some rights.
 This outcome was denounced by some in Paris who blamed Hoche; the same people praised Willot.

 On 13 April 1796, Willot transferred to the Army of Rhin-et-Moselle.
 He took command of the 8th Military Division on 25 July the same year.
-This was in Marseilles where he claimed to be impartial but managed to offend the Jacobin party.
+This was in Marseille where he claimed to be impartial but managed to offend the Jacobin party.
 Napoleon Bonaparte was influential in getting him removed.
 At this time he joined the Royalist faction.
-Evidently, his political leanings were well known because Pierre Augereau blustered that Willot in Marseilles had nearly sabotaged the Battle of Arcole campaign by failing to reinforce the Army of Italy.
+Evidently, his political leanings were well known because Pierre Augereau blustered that Willot in Marseille had nearly sabotaged the Battle of Arcole campaign by failing to reinforce the Army of Italy.
 Willot was elected to the Council of Five Hundred on 11 April 1797.
 He was elected for the Bouches-du-Rhône by 102 out of 203 votes.
 He became the Council's Secretary and later Inspector.